slim-patchy/risk-ensemble/README.md

 # risk-ensemble
 A repo to test some AI hypothesis on credit risk modelling.
-A series of notebooks will be hosted as a record.
+A series of notebooks will be hosted as a record of the investigative work done.

 ## Some basic ML models that will be investigated
 1. Logistic Regression